Make an appointment

 - determine where to go for additional support

-Drop-in appointments are quick, 15-minute appointments available in September and January until the add/drop deadline.
+Drop-in appointments are quick, 15-minute appointments available during peak times including around Registration and in September and January until the add/drop deadline.
 Wait times vary and students are seen on a first-come, first-served basis.
-Please check-in at the reception desk when you arrive.
+Please call our reception at 902-494-3077 or 1-866-359-4709 to be added to the call-back list.

 Scheduled appointments are 30-60 minutes long and focus on your goals, degree planning, identifying skill-development opportunities, and addressing academic concerns.